Urban Kerbside Recycling Service

 - Flatten your cardboard before placing it in the yellow-lidded bin.

 - If your bin is contaminated with non-recyclables it will not be picked up.
-Contaminants include polystyrene, cling wrap or broken glass.
+Contaminants include polystyrene, cling wrap, broken glass or ceramics.

 - These bins belong to the property.
 Please don’t take them with you when you move.